RapydPayments/checkout-toolkit-demo/README.md

 # Rapyd Checkout Toolkit Demo
 Rapyd checkout toolkit integration demo

-This repository contains a simple example that shows the implementation of Rapyd's checkout tool into an eCommerce website.
+This repository contains a simple example that shows the implementation of Rapyd's checkout toolkit into an eCommerce website.

 To use this example: